-Cologne, Germany’s fourth largest city, of one million inhabitants, has both the river Rhine and a truly majestic Cathedral as its core attractions.
+Cologne, Germany’s fourth largest city with one million inhabitants, has both the river Rhine and a truly majestic Cathedral as its core attractions.

 This proud, confident and fun loving city has a thriving cultural scene, and is a major hub for media, business and tourism, attracting regular hordes of tourists to the many festivals and events this most liberal of German cities hosts every year.

 All this makes Cologne a great gay city destination, with much to experience and discover – of the city’s extensive gay scene and beyond.

 Cologne in the West of the country is second only to Berlin in the East in the rankings of German gay city hotspots, and takes the title of Germany’s gay dance party capital.

 The city has a large and well established gay scene with many bars, clubs and saunas, concentrated in the city centre.
 It is also justly famous for its annual gay pride, and Christopher Street Day (CSD) parade, which is one the biggest and most high profile in all of Europe.

 Cologne Bonn airport (CGN) is just 15 minutes by train (S Bahn lines S13 and S19 costing €2.80) from the city centre, and is a hub for the budget airlines.

 If you are travelling from outside Europe you can fly directly to either Dusseldorf or Frankfurt airports which both have easy access to the city.